amandayclee/mastermind/README.md

 - Game Interface
     Method:
-    - displays the game and user attempts
+    - view the history of guesses and their feedback
+    - view the number of guesses remaining is displayed

 - Player: contains the attemps player make
+    - number of attempt player made

     Method:
     - make guess